Diseases & Conditions

 Surgical Treatment

 Surgical fixation is required if the fracture is large and out of place.
-Typically, the surgical repair is done by placing screws in the lower tibia from front to back.
+This can be done:

 Bimalleolar Fracture and Bimalleolar Equivalent Fracture